FlowIt: Global Matching via Hierarchical Transformers and Optimal Transport for Optical Flow: Introduction

 Conversely, global matching architectures~\cite{xu2022gmflow, zhao2022global, jiang2021learning} provide a theoretically more robust alternative by explicitly capturing long-range dependencies and utilizing comprehensive context to resolve local ambiguities.
 However, the prohibitive computational and memory costs associated with dense 4D correlation volumes restrict these models to heavily downsampled feature maps, often at $\frac{1}{8}$ of the original resolution.
 Compounding this issue, the subsequent iterative refinement modules typically rely on localized search, leaving them susceptible to local minima and limiting their ability to correct large-displacement errors.

 In response to these challenges, we propose \textbf{\net{}}, a new global matching network for optical flow estimation.
 The backbone of our framework relies on a hierarchical transformer design that facilitates rich context sharing, both horizontally within individual resolution stages and vertically across multiple scales.
 This feature exchange ensures that the model retains global coherence and effectively maps distant correspondences, critically enabling operations at a higher spatial scale.
-Drawing inspiration from recent advances in stereo matching that demonstrate the efficacy of Optimal Transport for disparity initialization~\cite{min2024confidence, min2025s2m2}, we formulate our initial flow extraction from the cost volume as an Optimal Transport problem~\cite{cuturi2013sinkhorn}, which yields a highly stable global flow prior for subsequent refinement.

-Beyond architectural enhancements, we introduce a confidence-aware refinement module that jointly estimates occlusion masks and confidence maps.
-These auxiliary predictions are leveraged to actively steer the refinement process, explicitly encouraging reliable motion cues to propagate from regions of high certainty into ambiguous, low-confidence zones.
+Drawing inspiration from recent advances in stereo matching that demonstrate the efficacy of Optimal Transport for disparity initialization~\cite{min2024confidence, min2025s2m2}, we formulate our initial flow extraction from the cost volume as an Optimal Transport problem~\cite{cuturi2013sinkhorn}, which yields a highly stable global flow prior, as well as confidence and occlusion maps, for subsequent refinement.
+Beyond architectural enhancements, we introduce a refinement module guided by confidence and occlusion maps.
+These auxiliary predictions are leveraged to actively steer the refinement process, encouraging reliable motion cues to propagate from regions of high certainty into ambiguous, low-confidence zones.
 Supervised by a dedicated loss formulation, this guided propagation significantly improves the accuracy of the predicted flow field, particularly in visually challenging areas.
 We demonstrate the critical advantage of this approach on challenging scenes, where our model exhibits robust performance and substantial accuracy gains even in the presence of challenging visual phenomena such as transparent and reflective surfaces~\cite{wen2024layeredflow}.

 We comprehensively validate the performance of \net{} across standard optical flow datasets, namely Sintel~\cite{sintel}, KITTI~\cite{kitti}, Spring~\cite{mehl2023spring}, and LayeredFlow~\cite{wen2024layeredflow}.
 Our model achieves state-of-the-art results on established benchmarks, while also demonstrating very competitive zero-shot generalization capabilities.